rayrfan/Fanray/README.md

 ## Database

 Database is created for you on app initial launch.
 Out of box it uses SQLite, and SQL Server is also supported.
-To switch to SQL Server, go to `appsettings.json` you will see the following.
+To switch to SQL Server, go to `appsettings.json` and change the Database value on line 3 from `sqlite` to `sqlserver` and update your connection string accordingly.

 ```
   "AppSettings": {